duneanalytics/ts-dune-client/README.md

 # Dune Client TS

 This [NPM package](https://www.npmjs.com/package/@cowprotocol/ts-dune-client) implements all the basic routes defined in the [Dune API Docs](https://dune.com/docs/api/).
-It also introduces a convenience method `refresh` which combines `execute`, `getStatus` and `getResults` in a way that makes it nearly trivial to fetch query execution results.
+It also introduces a convenience method `refresh` which combines `executeQuery`, `getExecutionStatus` and `gettExecutionResults` in a way that makes it nearly trivial to fetch query execution results.

 Install the package